Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Techniques

-\item \textbf{Search Engines and Google Hacking:} Search engines, such as Google, Yahoo, and Bing search, can find background information (e.g., financial, technical, or business process reports) about an organization\cite{tabatabaei2016osint}.
+\item \textbf{Search Engines and Google Hacking:} Search engines (such as Google, Yahoo, and Bing) can find background information (e.g., financial, technical, or business process reports) about an organization\cite{tabatabaei2016osint}.
 Google hacking database\footnote{\url{https://www.exploit-db.com/google-hacking-database}} (GHDB) and advanced search queries\footnote{\url{http://www.googleguide.com/advanced_operators_reference.html}} can help adversaries use advanced features of Google search to find more details (e.g., \snippet{filetype} can be used to search specific files).
 In some cases, confidential information including user credentials, vulnerabilities, weaknesses, specific files, etc.\ can be found in GHDB.
-Google's advanced search operators are also helpful in terms of specific searches.
-Alert services, such as Google and Yahoo alerts, can track updates of a target website, blog, or media. \end{itemize}
+Alert services such as Google and Yahoo alerts can track updates of a target website, blog, or media. \end{itemize}